 Kelly (Smith) Newell

-Kelly (Smith) Newell is a Sr. Environmental Health & Safety Expert for Haag Canada in Toronto.
-Newell has over twenty-three years of experience consulting on matters pertaining to hazardous materials in public and private sector buildings.
+Kelly (Smith) Newell is a Practice Lead for the Environmental Health & Safety Group at Haag Canada in Toronto.
+Ms. Newell has over twenty-three years of experience consulting on matters pertaining to hazardous materials in public and private sector buildings.
 She has accumulated a diverse compliment of skills and knowledge enabling her to effectively investigate the potential impact of contaminants in built environments before determining and managing the most appropriate / required remediation process from a health and safety perspective.
 Newell often collaborates with Haag Canada’s multi-disciplinary root cause analysis and remediation experts to ensure an optimal remediation to mitigate future risks while complying with health and safety regulations, standards and guidelines to ultimately protect constructors and the public.

 SPECIALIZED PROFESSIONAL COMPETENCIES

 - Management of complex and sensitive projects in contaminated building environments.

 - Cost control, schedule control, resource allocation, quality assurance/quality control and ensuring adherence to regulations, standards and guidelines.

 - Communication with clients, regulatory bodies and other stakeholders.

 - Dispute Resolution to ensure that tasks are completed in the prescribed manner.